Boykai/Project-7-AB-Testing/README.md

 For each metric that was labeled as an invariant metric, the 95% confidence interval for the value expected to be observed will be calculated.

-The actually observed value will be listed for comparison and to conduct a Sanity Check of the invariant metrics.
+The observed value will be listed for comparison and to conduct a Sanity Check of the invariant metrics.

 |Invariant Metric| Lower Bound| Upper Bound| Observed| Sanity Check|
 | --------------- |:-:|:-:|:-:|:-:|